shanelonergan/shanelonergan.github.io/_posts/2020-04-4-planning-a-project.md

 - [Phase 5: Brainstorm external technologies](#phase-5-brainstorm-external-technologies)
 - [Phase 6: Code MVP](#phase-6-code-mvp)
 - [Phase 7+: Add features](#phase-7-add-features)

-Welcome to my guide in planning web development projects!
-In this article I will walk you through the way that I plan and build my personal projects.
-These are the techniques I have tested and found work well for me; workflow and productivity techniques are of course very personal, but I hope that through reading about my process, you will be able to learn something and apply it to your own.

-Throughout this guide I will be using an project I built, indigo, as an example.
-You can check out this project on [GitHub](https://github.com/shanelonergan/indigo), or you can see the live demo [here](indigo-resale.store)

 ## Phase 1: Dream big